Xijiang1997/iIMPACT/docs/breast_cancer_example.rst

 Generate neighborhood information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of coordinates, iIMPACT method requires the neighbor information of spots.
-We apply get.neighbor function to generate the neighbor information.
+Instead of spot coordinates, iIMPACT requires the neighbor information of spots.
+We apply `get.neighbor` function to generate the neighbor information.
 Sample points for this data are located on a hexagon lattice, so each spots has 6 neighbors.
 ::
     G <- get.neighbor(spot_loc, 6)